Which Americans Are at Highest Risk of Robberies?

 Nationally, the robbery rate has fallen from 150.1 per 100,000 in 1999 to 86.2 per 100,000 in 2018, a 20-year drop of 42.6%.
 Here’s a closer look at the robbery rate by year for the U.S.:

-Most crime rates have fallen over the past 10 years, though the declines are not as dramatic as those seen when zooming out to look at the past two decades.
-Still, it’s hard to argue that Americans have become less safe from most crime over the past 10 years — with one notable exception.
+Most crime rates have fallen over the last decade, but the declines are not as dramatic when looking at the past two decades.
+Still, it’s clear that Americans have become generally safer from most property crimes over the past 10 years.

 The legacy definition of rape specifies forcible rape; a revised definition includes any penetration of the vagina or anus with any body part.
 Under the new definition, the rape rate is about 10 points higher, but those statistics only go back to 2013, so for the purposes of an apples-to- apples comparison, we’ve included the data for the outdated definition.

-Robberies today are far less common than they were even just five years ago, and their rates have plummeted over the past 20 years.
-But that doesn’t do much good for people who are falling victim to thieves who commit violence or threaten violence in order to take another person’s property or money.
-Still, whether you have experienced or are likely to experience a robbery is determined in large part by where you live, and many states have low robbery rates, while most others are making progress against this type of crime.
+Robberies today are far less common than they were even just a decade ago.
+That might not provide much comfort to victims.
+Still, whether you have experienced or are likely to experience a robbery is determined in large part by where you live.
+Many states have low robbery rates.
+Most others are continuing to make progress.

 About This Story